Home | Contents | Search | Arizona y Sonora > Alamos > Children of Alamos, a photo series by Joan Gould Winderman

 ![© Carolyn Leigh, 2005.
 All rights reserved.
 [Young boy dressed as peasant soldier in the Mexican Revolution, Alamos, Sonora, Mexico: 12k]](../../images/aljrevol.jpg)

 The Mexican Revolution began on November 20, 1910 when Francisco I. Madero called for revolt against President Porfirio Díaz.
-Civil warfare and unrest continued into the early 1920's.
+Civil warfare and unrest continued into the early 1920s.
 There were major changes such as the 1917 establishment of the ejido farm cooperatives and a new Constitution under President Carranza.
-In the end, Alvaro Obregõn, the last of a diverse group of revolutionaries, was president of Mexico.
+In the end, Alvaro Obregõn, the last of a diverse group of revolutionaries, became president of Mexico.

 Contact us